 In addition, when you go shopping for your flashlight of choice, you should comprehend how the flashlight is switched on/off.
 Know if you can switch it on while it is still in the pocket or if you can easily switch it on/off when you are wearing gloves or in cold conditions.
 Is it very rugged or not light enough for your needs?
 How does it feel when you hold it in your hands?
 These queries will help you make a well-calculated move.

 The performance of the flashlight

-Since its introduction in 2009, the ANSI FL1 standards for flashlight make sure that the flashlight models are tested and rated in the same manner.
-Compliance with these standards is done by choice and the manufacturers do their personal testing, but a good number of main brands now include the following performance information on their packaging.
+Since its introduction in 2009, the ANSI FL1 standards for flashlights have made sure that the flashlight models are tested and rated in the same manner.
+Compliance with these standards is done by choice, and the manufacturers do their personal testing, but a good number of main brands now include the following performance information on their packaging.

 This is usually measured in meters.
 It is how far the light will shine before the brightness reduces to the equivalent of the light from a full moon.
 The distance the beam covers vary with the brightness setting that is chosen.

 This is measured in hours.
 It is determined by how long the light output takes to drop to 10% of the rated output on new batteries, rounded to the nearest quarter-hour.
 The runtime is normally provided for every light setting.